Carrie-Anne Moss

 Carrie-Anne Moss in her youth

 While continuing to work on TV shows, Carrie-Anne dreamed of a role that would make her globally recognized.
-In 1998, she got a lucky break and was cast as Trinity in the Wachowskis' sci-fi action film "The Matrix."
-Carrie's character, a stern and independent hacker, works for the terrorist Morpheus, played by Laurence Fishburne.
+In 1998, she caught her big break when she was cast as Trinity in the Wachowskis' sci-fi action film "The Matrix."
+Carrie's character, a fierce and independent hacker, works for the rebel leader Morpheus, played by Laurence Fishburne.
 The lead character, Neo, was portrayed by the incomparable Keanu Reeves.

 Laurence Fishburne, Carrie-Anne Moss, and Keanu Reeves